jonurry/CV/README.md

 Providing business critical software solutions to a Bluetooth interoperability testing company.

-- Responsible for architecting, designing, developing and delivering software solutions to bring commercial savings and competitive advantage to clients.
+- Responsible for architecture, design, development and delivery of software solutions to bring commercial savings and competitive advantages to clients.

 - Designed web application and implemented a database for Bluetooth interoperability testing that helped attract new customers, more than doubling annual revenue to £2 million.